Prapthi564/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

 ### Lab prerequisites

 Follow the below steps to reset the **<inject key="AzureAdUserEmail" />** user's password to ensure that the user has secure and updated credentials for signing in.
-This sequence guarantees proper role-based access and account security before starting the lab.
+This sequence guarantees proper role-based access and account security before starting the lab. **Resetting the password is mandatory for the host pool deployment to succeed**.

 1. Navigate to `C:\LabFiles` in File explorer.